gurubayari/elasticsearch-firehose-index-mgmt/README.md

-# Customize Elasticsearch Index management process when using Kinesis Firehose
+# Customize Elasticsearch index management process when using Kinesis Firehose

 [Amazon Elasticsearch Service (Amazon ES)](https://aws.amazon.com/elasticsearch-service/) is a managed service that makes it easy to deploy, operate, and scale Elasticsearch clusters in the AWS